kensho-technologies/graphql-compiler/docs/source/index.rst

 -   :code:`Animal` represents a non-abstract vertex.
 For relational databases, we think of tables as the non-abstract vertices.
 -   :code:`name` is a **property field** which represents a property of the :code:`Animal` vertex.
-    Think of **property fields** as the conceptual equivalent to table columns.
+    Think of **property fields** as the leaf fields of GraphQL that represent concrete data.
 -   :code:`out_Animal_LivesIn` is a **vertex field** which represents an outbound edge to a vertex in the graph.
-For graph databases, edges can be reflected from the database schema.
-However, for relational databases edges have to be manually specified.
+For graph databases, edges can be automatically generated from the database schema.
+However, for relational databases, edges currently have to be manually specified.
 See :doc:`SQL <databases/sql>` for more information.

 Query Compilation and Execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~